Chesapeake and Coastal Service

-In partnership with the University of Maryland’s Maryland Industrial Partnership Program (MIPS), the State funds Research & Development projects focused on developing technologies that reduce nutrient and sediment pollution into the Chesapeake Bay.
+In partnership with the University of Maryland’s Maryland Industrial Partnership Program (MIPS), the State funds research & development projects focused on developing technologies that reduce nutrient and sediment pollution in the Chesapeake Bay.
 For more information, e-mail Sarah Lane or call 410-260-8788.

 Provides assistance to waterfront property owners in resolving shoreline and streambank erosion problems.
 Provides technical and financial assistance for design and installation of shoreline stabilization and streambank restoration projects.
-If interested, contact Bhaskar Subramanian at 410-260-8786 to discuss technical assistance and funding opportunities.
+If interested, contact Wesley Gould at 410-260-8812 to discuss technical assistance and funding opportunities.

 In partnership with the Chesapeake Bay Trust, the state offers planning and design grants and technical assistance through the Watershed Assistance Grant Program to meet the needs of local governments and communities preparing to undertake a comprehensive restoration effort.